trbutler4/polygon_arbitrage/README.md

 WORK IN PROGRESS

-Arbitrage using aave and quickswap on polygon
+flash loan arbitrage using aave, uniswap, and sushiswap